joesbright/rf_photoz_jb/README.md

-# Photometric Redshifts with Pan-STARRS, WISE, and SDSS
+# Photometric Redshifts with Pan-STARRS, (un)WISE, and SDSS

 Photometric redfhit calculations using machine learning (random forest) techniques, with data from the panSTARRS and WISE surveys.